hhenryhho/RampExercise/README.md

 **Actual:** Options dropdown stays in the same position as you scroll the page, losing the reference to the select input

+**Solution:** In src/index.css:95, change position from fixed to absolute

 # Bug 2: Approve checkbox not working

 **How to reproduce:**